 Additions and changes between OED1 and OED2

 Since no electronic version of OED1 exists, it is impossible to identify all the changes between OED1 and OED2 – and the text of OED2 does not indicate whether an entry (or portion of an entry) derives from OED1, Burchfield’s Second Supplement, or is new to OED2 itself.
 We know for certain that OED2 contained all OED1 entries, all the new entries in Burchfield’s Supplement, and all Burchfield’s additions to existing OED1 entries.
-OED2’s Introduction also explained that it had added 5,000 new entries to this mix – i.e. new words appearing since the relevant volume of Burchfield’s Supplement for which Dictionary entries had meanwhile been prepared.
-No list exists of these new entries, however.
+OED2’s Introduction also explained that it had added 5,000 new entries to this mix – i.e. new words appearing or noted since the relevant volume of Burchfield’s Supplement for which Dictionary entries had meanwhile been prepared.
+No list exists of these new entries, however.2

 In the absence of digital aids, one can only come across changes between OED1, Burchfield’s Supplement and OED2 serendipitously, turning the pages of the large printed volumes side by side.
 It is hard to identify clear and consistent principles behind the various alterations and interpolations made by OED2 which are detectable from such an exercise.

 For example, occasionally it seems that anachronistic definitions relating to sex or gender were an issue for the OED2 editors.
 Thus OED2 rewrote OED1’s definition of jury to include women and removed OED1’s mention of ‘unnatural’ sexual relations and of ‘vice’ in definitions for Sapphism and tribade.
-Vice continued to be specified in the etymology section of the entry for Sapphism, however, and much other potentially offensive material in OED1 was left unchanged (e.g., references to ‘unnatural’ practices in definitions for homosexual relations between men).2
+Vice continued to be specified in the etymology section of the entry for Sapphism, however, and much other potentially offensive material in OED1 was left unchanged (e.g., references to ‘unnatural’ practices in definitions for homosexual relations between men).3

 It’s possible to spot changes to editorial matter in OED1 entries resulting in similar inconsistencies and/or discrepancies.
 For example, in OED1, Murray insisted that words of classical origin beginning ‘ps-’ should retain the initial ‘p’ pronunciation.
 His strictures were reproduced in OED2 (sv. ps-), but not identified as deriving from 100 years earlier – while at the same time a new editorial note was added to state that in ‘current English’ the ‘p’ was silent.
 The two positions sit side by side in silent contradiction, while some OED2 entries for words beginning ‘ps-’ are marked as having a silent ‘p’, some a pronounced ‘p’ (Brewer 2007c; see Stanley 1990 and Brewer 1993 for further examples).